-This tutorial will guide you through building a very simple workflow and introduce you to the basic concepts of working with tray.
+This tutorial will guide you through building a simple workflow and introduce you to the basic concepts of working with the Tray platform.

 It will introduce you to:

-- Using the Tray 'connector snake' to pull data from one connector to another
+Using the 'connector snake' to pull the data from one connector to another

-We're going to create a Suggestions Box.
-We'll build a web form that a user can fill in with their suggestions for how to improve the office.
-We'll then send those suggestions to a Slack channel to be reviewed.
+We're going to create a Suggestions Box where the user can provide their suggestions for how to improve the office.
+We'll then send those suggestions to a Slack channel for review.

 Let's get started...